Gioconda Vessichelli: Life and career

-As early as 2007 she was invited to the "Venice Awards" to sing for composer Grammy Award winner Ennio Morricone with the programme being broadcast on RAI (Italian State television).
+In 2007, she was invited to the Venice Awards to sing for composer Ennio Morricone, with the event broadcast on RAI.

-She works with choreographer and director Lindsay Kemp and conductor David Haughton for Benjamin Britten's A Midsummer Night's Dream at Teatro del Giglio in Lucca and later in Teatro Verdi in Pisa and Teatro Goldoni in Livorno.

-She has worked with the great conductor Antonio Pappano, director of the Orchestra dell'Accademia Nazionale di Santa Cecilia, in Rome.
+She worked with director Lindsay Kemp and conductor David Haughton on Benjamin Britten's A Midsummer Night's Dream at Teatro del Giglio in Lucca, and later at Teatro Verdi in Pisa and Teatro Goldoni in Livorno.
+She has also worked with conductor Antonio Pappano of the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome.